archetype-themes/reference-components/README.md

 For components requiring client-side JavaScript, we adopt the [`is-land`](https://github.com/11ty/is-land) architecture.
 This approach allows us to specify a loading strategy to control how and when a component's JavaScript is initialized, and allows us to improve performance by being intentional about when JavaScript executes.
 More details can be found in the `is-land` project's [README](https://github.com/11ty/is-land#readme).

 In our implementation, we've created a specific `is-land` component that includes a script tag for the `is-land` JavaScript module.
-This script is included early in the theme’s [`layout/theme.liquid`](https://github.com/archetype-themes/reference-theme/blob/main/layout/theme.liquid#L21) file to ensure it loads and executes before any other dependent component.
+This script is included early in the theme's [`layout/theme.liquid`](https://github.com/archetype-themes/reference-theme/blob/main/layout/theme.liquid#L21) file to ensure it loads and executes before any other dependent component.

 For instance, consider our [`cart-note`](https://github.com/archetype-themes/reference-components/blob/main/components/block-cart-note/block-cart-note.liquid) component.
 We encapsulate the entire component within `<is-land>` tags and use a hydration strategy to control script initialization: